-- All staff recognise that all matters relating to child protection are confidential. - Child protection concerns and records are kept in a confidential file in a locked cupboard. - The DSL or DDSLs will only disclose information about a child to other members of staff or other professionals on a need to know basis only. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation. - We will ensure that any pupil currently with a child protection plan who is absent from lessons without explanation for two days is referred to their Social Care Team. - Staff will co-operate as required with enquiries from relevant agencies regarding child protection matters including attending at child protection conferences and core group meetings.
+- All staff recognise that all matters relating to child protection are confidential. - Safeguarding concerns are recorded electronically on CPOMS.
+The information is shared by the person recording only with those whom it is appropriate.
+The DSL or DDSL is alerted. - The DSL or DDSLs will only disclose information about a child to other members of staff or other professionals on a need to know basis. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation. - We will ensure that any pupil currently with a child protection plan who is absent from lessons without explanation for two days is referred to their Social Care Team. - Staff will co-operate as required with enquiries from relevant agencies regarding child protection matters including attending at child protection conferences and core group meetings.